 R.B.
 Ripley was thrilled to discover that a shameless childhood television and movie addiction was actually excellent preparation for a writing career.
 Early on as a writer, he recognized his own folly as a way to reach audiences, and because of this, his work tends to explore universal experiences that connect people, often with the elements of family or an underdog battling an unwinnable dilemma, and set against the backdrop of social injustice.

 Ripley earned an MFA in Dramatic Writing from Carnegie Mellon University’s School of Drama and holds a BA in Music from the University of Houston.
 When not writing, he enjoys travelling, attending baseball games and plays, and volunteering for a variety of local animal shelters.
-He’s also mildly become obsessed with the green movement, though, a bit embarrassingly, can’t quite get the hang of composting.
-He currently resides in Los Angeles with his partner of fourteen years and their two rescued pooches.
+He’s also mildly obsessed with the green movement, though, a bit embarrassingly, can’t quite get the hang of composting.
+Ripley currently resides in Los Angeles with his wonderful husband of 19 years and their rescued pooch.